gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 These two steps have been called *policy evaluation* and *policy improvement* respectively, and the process of finding the optimal policy through these is called *policy iteration* [@rl-sutton; @2009-deisenroth].
-A key drawback of is that it requires several iterative computations in each of its processes.
-A way around this is to use *value iteration*, whereby policy evaluation and policy improvement are combined by directly updating the value function based on the Bellman Optimality Equation [@rl-sutton; @2013-kober].
+A key drawback of policy iteration is that it requires several iterative computations in each of its processes.
+A way around this is to use *value iteration*, whereby policy evaluation and policy improvement are combined by directly updating the value function based on the Bellman optimality equation [@rl-sutton; @2013-kober].
 This process can dramatically reduce the number of iterations required for convergence.

-Typically, if this algorithm is applied to a MDP with fully known transition dynamics, it is indistinguishable from optimal control [@2009-deisenroth; @ur-tedrake].
+Typically, if this algorithm is applied to a Markov decision process with fully known transition dynamics, it is indistinguishable from optimal control [@2009-deisenroth; @ur-tedrake].
 As such dynamic programming has many applications in varying fields [@ur-tedrake].

-In [@2009-deisenroth] and [@2008-deisenroth], the authors suggest the approximation of the optimality equations through the use of gaussian process (GP) regression.
+In [@2009-deisenroth] and [@2008-deisenroth], the authors suggest the approximation of the optimality equations through the use of Gaussian process (GP) regression.
 Through their Gaussian process dynamic programming algorithm (GPDP), they create two value function GP models using training data, which are then used to predict the values for the